cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 `MsgBurn` provides the ability to destroy nft, thereby guaranteeing the uniqueness of cross-chain nft.

-Other business-logic implementation should be defined in other upper-level modules that import this NFT module.
+Other business-logic implementations should be defined in other upper-level modules that import this NFT module.
 The implementation example of the server is as follows:

 ```go
 type msgServer struct{